AlessandroKuz/static-site-generator/README.md

 The project is developed in python following the [related boot.dev course](https://www.boot.dev/courses/build-static-site-generator-python).

+## Execution

+To run the program execute `main.py`.

+## Tests

+To run the tests make sure you have python installed, then, on Linux and MacOS, run `./test.sh`.

 ## Future Roadmap

 - [ ] add support for self-closing tags (i.e., `img`, `hr`)